TrashPandaCode/reports/ia-final/main.typ

   The design also incorporates accessibility considerations, ensuring that the visual scripting interface remains usable for students with different abilities and technical backgrounds.
 High contrast color schemes, clear typography, and logical keyboard navigation patterns make the system accessible to students with visual impairments or motor disabilities.
 Additionally, the node-based approach itself serves as an accessibility feature by reducing the need for precise typing and syntax memorization that can be barriers in traditional text-based programming environments.

   == Target Audience
-  The primary target audience for Dumpster Diving consists of students enrolled in the Computer Animation (CA) course at the University of Applied Sciences Cologne.
+  The primary target audience for Dumpster Diving consists of students enrolled in the Computer Animation (CA) course at the University of Applied Sciences Cologne, which according to the standard period of study is taken in the 5th semester.
 These students often come from diverse academic backgrounds and usually possess a basic to intermediate level of programming knowledge but typically have little to no prior experience in technical animation tools.
 The course introduces foundational concepts in computer animation, and Dumpster Diving was created to complement this curriculum by offering an interactive, low-barrier entry point into core principles such as coordinate systems, timing, logic structures, and animation behaviors.

   In addition to CA students, Dumpster Diving is intended to serve independent learners and hobbyists interested in visual programming or animation.
 These users may be exploring animation for the first time or looking for a lightweight environment in which to experiment with logic-driven animation systems.
 The project is particularly suitable for use in self-directed learning contexts, informal education, and outreach initiatives.